-If you have a passion for helping people and are interested in being part of a collaborative healthcare team, a career in nursing could be the right choice for you.
+If you have a passion for helping people and are interested in being part of a collaborative healthcare team, a nursing career could be the right choice for you.

 As a nursing student at Virginia College you'll learn from instructors who have spent a large part of their career working in a wide variety of clinical settings.
 Virginia College nursing faculty takes a personalized approach to teaching that emphasizes understanding your individual strengths and challenges, and meeting you where you are to ensure you get where you need to go.

-The Virginia College Nursing program can help you take the next step toward your career goals, even if you don't fit the mold of a traditional student.
-Our flexible scheduling is ideal for students who are juggling jobs, families and other commitments.
+The Virginia College nursing program can help you take the next step toward your career goals, even if you don't fit the mold of a traditional student.
+The schedule of our nursing associate degree program is ideal for students who are juggling jobs, families and other commitments.